Barred Owl by Christy Cox

 The culmination of the Audubon year is the annual holiday party in early December, which takes different forms in different years.
 If you like to plan parties, we could use your talents.
 To volunteer to help, contact Dottie Head, Director of Membership & Communications.

-We put out a newsletter
+We have a newsletter and blog site

 WE Plant and pull